learn-co-curriculum/dsc-more-on-missing-data-lab/README.md

 ### Commentary

-Imputing the median has similar effectives to imputing the mean.
+Imputing the median has similar effectiveness to imputing the mean.
 The variance is reduced, while the mean is slightly lowered.
 You can once again see that there is a larger mass of data near the center of the distribution.

 ## Dropping Rows

-Finally, lets observe the impact on the distribution if we were to simply drop the age column all together.
-Afterwards, calculate the mean, median and standard deviation along with a histogram, as before.
+Finally, lets observe the impact on the distribution if we were to simply drop all of the rows that are missing an age value.
+Afterwards, calculate the mean, median and standard deviation of the ages along with a histogram, as before.

 ```python